Divorce: The 3 Ways to Utilize Mediation

 Mediation With an Attorney

 It is important to have any agreement reviewed by an attorney who represents you and can give you individual legal advice— many times it works better to have an attorney involved and attend mediation with you.
 This is my preferred method.
-Although I often hear that the expense of paying an attorney and a mediator does not make sense and does not keep the cost of divorce reasonable, the opposite tends to be the outcome.
+Although I often hear that the expense of paying an attorney and a mediator does not keep the cost of divorce reasonable, the opposite tends to be the outcome.

 If the attorneys involved believe in the process, and most do, they will help you make your decisions efficiently, can help you focus on what is realistic when the mediator cannot give you her opinion, tell you what is likely or what commonly occurs in court, and when an agreement is ultimately drafted, there will be less time needed at the end to get that agreement reviewed, signed and filed with the court to make it official.

 Mediation After a Complaint for Divorce Has Been Filed

 There are times when it may be important or necessary to file a Complaint for Divorce.
 In such a situation, consult with an attorney to see if that makes sense for you.
 If this is necessary, doing so does not prevent you from attending mediation.
 In fact, you will be required to attend mediation with your attorney in what is called the post-ESP (Early Settlement Panel) mediation program.

 You will have the opportunity to utilize a court-approved mediator for two free hours to help you reach a settlement.
 Many times, if it is helping narrow the issues, parties will decide to continue in mediation after the first two free hours.
 I find many of my cases will settle at this point in the process.
 With a mediator, you get their full time and attention, unlike in a trial-based divorce where court scheduling is a significant factor.

 Mediation Gives Everyone the Freedom to Be Creative